zbchristian/OVMS-Lilygo-based-Module/Readme.md

 -----------
 - Only 4MB Flash does no allow Over-the-Air updates of the firmware.
 - Only two CAN busses limits the application to certain cars
+- No GPIO extender
 - No SD-Card support

 Firmware
 --------
+Except for the above mentioned limitation, the module is compatible with the standard OVMS firmware, BUT the pinout requires a remapping of the ESP32 pins.
-The standard version of the OVMS repository contains already support for the 4G Simcom module.
-The [forked OVMS repository](https://github.com/zbchristian/Open-Vehicle-Monitoring-System-3-Lilygo-Support) contains the branch `Lilygo-support`.
+This is implemented in the [forked OVMS repository](https://github.com/zbchristian/Open-Vehicle-Monitoring-System-3-Lilygo-Support) in the branch `Lilygo-support`.
-- Follow the standard OVMS documentation to compile the firmware to clone the repo and install additional packages
+- Follow the standard OVMS documentation to clone the above repo, install additional packages and to install the required Espressif IDF
+- Switch to branch `Lilygo-support`
-- In the folder `./vehicle/OVMS.V3` copy `support/sdkconfig.default.lilygo.hw10` to `sdkconfig` file and `support/partition4M.csv` to `partition4M.csv`
+- In the folder `./vehicle/OVMS.V3` copy `support/sdkconfig.default.lilygo.hw10` to `sdkconfig` and `support/partition4M.csv` to `partition4M.csv`
 - Follow the standard documentation to compile and flash the firmware via USB

 Enjoy!